gabrielscaranello/dotfiles/README.md

-# Gabriel Scaranello - dotfiles
+# Dotfiles by Gabriel Scaranello

-## About

-This repository aims to store and expose my configuration files and set up for my daily work.
+🌐 This repository aims to store and share the configuration files that I use in my daily workflow.

-> [!NOTE]
-> All settings are personal, but any suggestions or help are welcome.
+🛠️ All settings and scripts present were made for my daily use, but they can and should work for anyone.

+🚀 Suggestions and improvements are appreciated.

 ## Configs

 | Config path                     | Description                      |
 | :--                             | :--                              |